nistude/git-pr/README.md

 List pull requests:

     $ git pr list                # open pull requests for the active repository
+    $ git pr list --all          # open pull requests for all my user and
+                                 # organization repositories

 You can also configure repository profiles and use those to query multiple repositories at once: